ibm-cloud-docs/databases-for-redis/howto-getting-connection-strings.md

 ### The Redis Section

-The "Redis" section contains information that is suited for applications that make connections to Redis.
+The "Redis" section contains information that is suited for your applications that make connections to Redis.

 Field Name|Index|Description
 ----------|-----|-----------